Students excelling in AP exams

 Delano High School Principal Steve Heil said many local students desire college-level material, and efforts have been made to increase AP and College in the Schools offerings in recent years.
 Aside from earning college credit without college expense, Heil said one of the major benefits is that high school teachers are often able to be more responsive to students’ needs and provide more direct help than a college professor.

-“We try our best to try to get every kid possible in AP courses, and the kids flourish,” said Heil.
+“We try to get every kid possible in AP courses, and the kids flourish,” said Heil.
 “Part of that is our kids have good study habits.
 Part of it is the amount of work the AP teachers put into it.
-And another part of it that people tend to forget is every year prior to that kid taking the AP test, the other teachers and their parents are helping them learn good study habits, teaching the material and reinforcing the material.
+And another part of it that people tend to forget is every year prior to that kid taking the AP test, the other teachers and parents are helping them learn good study habits, teaching the material and reinforcing the material.
 So all around it just shows how good of a community and a school system we can be.”

 Strong Delano scores